 - Numerous compounds available — suitable for anything, from daily street-driving to extreme track use

-- Tend to be noisier than organic or ceramic pads
+- Tend to be noisier than organic or ceramic brake pads

 - Produce more brake dust

-- More abrasive than other types of pads — will wear brake rotors more quickly
+- More abrasive than other types of pads — which you can expect to wear brake rotors more quickly

-- More expensive than organic pads (but generally cheaper than ceramic)
+- More expensive than organic pads (but generally cheaper than ceramic brakes)

-- Require careful and proper bedding-in for best performance
+- Require careful and proper bedding-in for the best performance

-- Quieter than semi-metallic pads, they emit noises that are above the range of human hearing
+- Quieter than semi-metallic brake pads, they emit noises that are above the range of human hearing

-- Produce finer, lighter-colored brake dust which does not stick to wheels
+- Produce finer, lighter-colored brake dust, which doesn’t stick to wheels

 - Stable under a wide range of temperatures for consistent performance

-- Typically, the most expensive type of brake pad
+- Usually the most expensive type of brake pad on the market

-- Do not produce as much cold bite as semi-metallic pads — may not be ideal in extremely cold climates
+- Do not produce as much cold bite as semi-metallic pads, making them less than ideal in frigid climates

 - Do not absorb heat as well as semi-metallic pads, which can increase brake system temperatures